Alaska Court Records

 - A property was utilized to commit a crime

-- The person in possession of a property intends to use it in facilitating a crime or has transferred it to another person to conceal it from being discovered
+- The person possessing property intends to use it to facilitate a crime or has transferred it to another person to conceal it from being discovered.

-- A property can serve as evidence of a particular crime
+- A property may serve as evidence of a particular crime.

-Peace officers typically request search warrants by submitting a search warrant affidavit (a sample of the affidavit) to relevant authorities (i.e. a magistrate, judge, or judicial officer) with juridical authority over the matter.
+Peace officers typically request search warrants by submitting a search warrant affidavit (a sample of the affidavit) to relevant authorities (i.e., a magistrate, judge, or judicial officer) with juridical jurisdiction over the matter.
 Per AS Sec.
-12.35.015, search warrant requests can also made via sworn oral testimony.
+12.35.015, search warrant requests may also be made via sworn oral testimony.
 Regardless of the request method, probable cause for the warrant must always be established.
 Under AS Sec.
 12.35.060, a person who issues and executes a search warrant without probable cause is guilty of a misdemeanor.

 Once a search warrant has been issued, it must be executed within 30 days of its issuance date between 7:00 a.m. and 10:00 p.m., unless the issuing authority states otherwise.
 Once executed, the warrant must be returned to the issuing authority.